-- A. A member state cannot participate in authorizing issuance of compact privileges until such member state has completed the requirements to fully implement the FBI Criminal Background Check requirement established in Section 3 of the Compact.
-As used in Section 3.B.1 of the Compact, full implementation of the FBI Criminal Background Check requirement means that the member state's licensing board is using the results of the FBI record search on criminal background checks in making licensure decisions for all applicants seeking an initial license to practice as an Audiologist or Speech-Language Pathologist in the member state. - B. Results of the criminal background check shall be reviewed solely by the member state in accordance with state law and shall not be shared, unless otherwise permitted under state law, with individuals, other member states, or the Commission. - C. To avoid default, member states must have completed all required processes, requirements, and applications necessary to request the ability to receive the results of the Federal Bureau of Investigation (FBI) record search on criminal background checks, as required by the Compact. - D. A Member State shall regularly notify the ASLP-ICC of steps taken and progress toward implementation of a Federal Bureau of Investigation Criminal Background Check policy.
+- A member state cannot participate in authorizing issuance of compact privileges until such member state has completed the requirements to fully implement the FBI Criminal Background Check requirement established in Section 3 of the Compact.
+As used in Section 3.B.1 of the Compact, full implementation of the FBI Criminal Background Check requirement means that the member state's licensing board is using the results of the FBI record search on criminal background checks in making licensure decisions for all applicants seeking an initial license to practice as an Audiologist or Speech-Language Pathologist in the member state. - Results of the criminal background check shall be reviewed solely by the member state in accordance with state law and shall not be shared, unless otherwise permitted under state law, with individuals, other member states, or the Commission. - To avoid default, member states must have completed all required processes, requirements, and applications necessary to request the ability to receive the results of the FBI record search on criminal background checks, as required by the Compact. - A Member State shall regularly notify the Audiology & Speech-Language Pathology Interstate Compact Commission (ASLP-ICC) of steps taken and progress toward implementation of a Federal Bureau of Investigation Criminal Background Check policy.